 What you reckon is the most appealing beach?

 If you are beginner or intermediate, we recommend you visiting us in Somo and Loredo beach.
-We’ll be waiting for you at Latas Surf House, a Surf Camp with accommodation and surf school where you are going to have the time of your life learning and meeting people who are passionate about surfing lifestyle and good vibes.
+We’ll be waiting for you at Latas Surf House, a Surf Camp in Spain with accommodation and surf school where you are going to have the time of your life learning and meeting people who are passionate about surfing lifestyle and good vibes.

 See you at Latas!